Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/04-ViewsURLs-B.md

   ...
 ```

-Go over the solution together as a class
+Go over the solution together as a class.

 ## 📖 [30m] Overview